SirMotte/FoundryVTT-Theme-Hearth/README.md

 # Attention: Heavy WIP!
-Turns out that I relied so much on other not mentioned modules, that anyone who wants to try this will have a hard time to get the same results...working on fixing stuff up now.
+Depending on your modules present you might have a hard time to get good results.
+I'm working through ironing out anything that comes my way.

 # Sir Motte's Magnificent Darkness - Hearth Theme for Foundry VTT